 - Working with a professional editor

-Professional editors are skilled personnel that have training and experience in moulding your manuscripts.
+Professional editors are skilled personnel that have training and experience in molding your manuscripts.
 They will help you identify your errors and advise you on know how to correct them.
-It is an investment in your writing future as well since you will learn from a qualified editor and hone your skills based on their criticism, which you can then apply to your next book.
+It is also an investment in your writing future since you will learn from a qualified editor and hone your skills based on their criticism, which you can then apply to your next book.